-A Personalized Portfolio is a brokerage account that you own, but that an investment advisor (in this case Motley Fool Wealth Management) manages for you.
-Fool Wealth’s Personalized Portfolios are composed of actively managed, individual securities held in a brokerage account at Interactive Brokers, our exclusive custodian.
+A Personal Portfolio is a brokerage account that you own, but that an investment advisor (in this case Motley Fool Wealth Management) manages for you.
+Fool Wealth’s Personal Portfolios are composed of actively managed, individual securities held in a brokerage account at Interactive Brokers, our exclusive custodian.

 Motley Fool Wealth Management charges an industry-standard, assets under management (AUM) fee, that is taken directly out of the account we manage for you on a monthly basis.

 Our AUM fee follows a tiered structure based on the amount you have invested with us.

 Fees for stock-based portfolios:

 |Amounts over $1,000,000||0.30% of aggregate assets|

 In addition to the management fee, certain MFWM strategies may utilize exchange traded funds (ETF) that are subject to fees and expenses that are passed along to clients.
 Depending on the strategy, these underlying fund fees and expenses may be significant.
 Index-based strategies that exclusively utilize ETFs will have higher fund-related fees and expenses.

 You will also be responsible for the custodial fees and commissions charged by Interactive Brokers for operating the account.
 The most common custodial fees are trading costs.
 There is a transaction fee assessed on each share traded, but a large part of why we chose Interactive Brokers as our partner and custodian is because they offer very inexpensive trading fees, sometimes as low as a third of a penny per share.